MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-how-to.md

 1. In the Power Pages [design studio](../getting-started/use-design-studio.md), select the page that you want to add the web template component to.

-1. Select **Edit Code** which will open the [Visual Studio Code for the Web](visual-studio-code-editor.md) for the webpage.
+1. Select **Edit Code** which opens the [Visual Studio Code for the Web](visual-studio-code-editor.md) for the webpage.

-1. Enter the following include statement that will reference the web template you created earlier, you can replace the name with the name of your own web template:
+1. Enter the following include statement that references the web template you created earlier, you can replace the name with the name of your own web template:

     `{% include "reviews" %}`

 1. Select **CTRL-S** to save the code.
 Return to design studio and select **Sync**.
+A preview of the component on your webpage will display.

-1. You will see a preview of the component on your webpage.
-Select **Edit custom component** and you can configure the parameters that are defined in the manifest of the web template component you created above.
+1. Select **Edit custom component** and you can configure the parameters that are defined in the manifest of the web template component you created above.

     :::image type="content" source="media/web-template-components/howto-configure-parameters.png" alt-text="How to add parameters to custom component.":::